the-fur-lover-sketch/effective-invention/README.md

 # effective-invention
-There is 1 Python program with loads other files to play music
+There is 1 Python program witch loads other files to play music